Top 5 Things to do in the Lake District with Kids

 If you’ve children to entertain you’ll be pleased to know the rooms may be empty of grand possessions but full of kids having fun in our dressing up and castle-building spaces, perfect for a wet day in the Lakes!
 There’s plenty to do outdoors too, like rope swing, den-building and trails, in our family-friendly gardens and grounds.

 My 5 year old daughter visited last year with her Grandparents and cousin and thoroughly enjoyed their day out.

 This historic haunted castle, is still a lived-in family home.
 Set in 77 acres of woodland and gardens against the backdrop of the Western Lake District fells, this Castle has something for everyone.
 They put on fantastic family events in the school holidays from knights jousting to firing arrows.
 You can see how one of our readers loved it here.

 The Guardian agrees that a cruise on Derwentwater is one of the best things in the Lake District to do with Kids.
 The Keswick Launch is affordable and flexible and the kids will love the wooden boats that speedily zip between the jetties.

 I think the Lucy Cooks Cookery School in Stavely though has to be a firm favourite with readers.
 This is a rainy day activity, a fun activity, something both the kids and the adults can enjoy and is all round good fun.
 I have this on my own bucket list and can’t wait to take my three it comes so highly recommended.
 Why not take at look at their website.* note not sponsored in any way just popular!

 If you wanted to visit Lucy Cooks you could stay in Elterwater which is only half an hour away at family friendly cottage Braegarth.

-NB: This post was created in collaboration with Cottage Holidays but all views are my own.
+NB: This post was created in collaboration with Original Cottages but all views are my own.